enqueuer-land/enqueuer/README.md

     - enqueuer-plugin-amqp
     - enqueuer-plugin-ws
     - enqueuer-plugin-mqtt
+    - enqueuer-plugin-html-report

 **outputs**\
 Once enqueuer runs every requisition, it compiles a summary and sends it to every publisher listed in output.
 An important thing to note is that every available report publisher is available here.
 You can run `$ nqr -p` to check available report publishers. \
 Another important thing to note is the `format` value.
 By default a `json` summary is generated, but you can change it to whatever format you would like.
-You can run `$ nqr -f` to check available formats.
+You can run `$ nqr -f` to check available formats or event [write your own](https://github.com/enqueuer-land/plugin-scaffold)

     outputs:
     - type: file